TACC/demonspawn/readme.md

 * `time` is a `hh:mm:ss` specification for the slurm `-t` flag.

+It is possible to add custom `#SBATCH foo=bar` lines to a script.
+For this, put one or more lines

+    sbatch foo=bar

+in the configuration.
+This the only option that is cumulative: these options are gathered up and used for each script.
+Thus they can not be reset between `suite` lines.

 ## Scaling setup

 For an MPI run you want to specify: